 What forms of payment do you accept?
 Cash only.
 No checks or credit cards.

 Do we need to have any fishing experience?
 No, I try to base my trips around your individual experience level.
 Overall, a little experience with the spinning rod (or fly rod if you are fly fishing) will help a great deal.
-Other than that “guiding” you to the fish and helping you catch them is really what I do.
+Other than that; “guiding” you to the fish and helping you catch them is really what I do.
 For a quick refresher on casting a spinning rod follow this link: Spin Casting

 I set up a Fly Fishing trip, what types of casts should I expect to be making?
 Overall, you should be able to cast accurately between 30 and 50 feet and have a 60 to 70 foot distance cast.
 The saltwater quick cast is also very helpful.
 Follow these links for more fly casting information: Accuracy, Distance and Saltwater Quick Cast.
 Please note that I am also a certified fly casting instructor and will be more than happy to work with your cast if you like.
+Please note that all fly fishing trips are by request at the time of booking.